Tephrosia virginiana (Goat's-rue)

 Flower:

-A cluster of beautiful bi-color flowers at the end of a stem.
-Flowers of this pea family member are ½ to ¾ inch wide and have a creamy yellow colored erect hood (the standard) with two pink, rudder shaped lateral petals (the wings) that loosely drape along side the lower lip (keel) that is a lighter yellowish pink.
-The outer surface of the upper standard, calyx and flower stalks are covered with fine dense hairs.
+A cluster of stalked, bi-color flowers at the tip of the stem, sometimes also at branch tips.
+Flowers are ½ to ¾ inch wide and have a creamy yellow colored erect hood (the standard) with two pink, rudder shaped lateral petals (the wings) that loosely drape along side the lower lip (keel) that is a lighter yellowish pink.
+The outer surface of the upper standard, calyx and flower stalks are densely covered with fine hairs.

 Leaves and stem: